General

 Complete the “Complaint Against a Local Government Entity” form on the Department’s website along with the required documents or filing pleadings and the required documents through the following email: contact@legal.dubai.gov.ae

-What procedures does the Department take regarding the complaint and the claim, if it does not meet the requirements for consideration?
+What procedures does the Department take regarding the complaint and the claim if it does not meet the requirements for consideration?

 - Once the Department receives a complaint, it will be reviewed.
 Should the complaint not meet the requirements for consideration, the complainant will be contacted and instructed to complete the requirements of the complaint by attaching the documents, providing the required information to complete the procedures, and notifying the Respondent Government Entity.
 The complainant will be given a period of five working days to complete the requirements, and in the event that the requirements are not satisfied or a response is not received from the complainant, the complainant shall be notified that the complaint has been removed from the system, and that it is possible to re-submit it once the requirements for consideration are satisfied.